mrcjkb/mrcjkb.github.io/posts/2023-06-05-luarocks-test.markdown

 The `.busted` file and the rockspec tell `busted` how to find your plugin and its dependencies.

-For example, if your tests are in a directory named `tests`, you can call
+To run your tests located in a directory named `tests`, simply execute

 ```console
 ./run-tests.sh tests